 All this makes sense when you’re getting started and you want to keep most of your money to run campaigns while just spending a dozen bucks on a VPS/CDN and a tracker.
 It also allows you to learn the ropes for less than $30 for the first 2 months, while you’d have to pay at least $198 with other solutions.
 That’s why overall I think Adsbridge is a great solution for the budget beginner as well as for advanced affiliates.

 You can check their features here, but we’ll check in detail the interesting stuff later.

 Let’s get started and set up a campaign as if I was completely new in the industry and this was my first time logging into my Adsbridge account.

 Just keep in mind I opened a new account for this tutorial and the postbacks and URLs you see here are just examples.
 Don’t try to spy my campaigns in real life with these links LOL.
 Also, this is an $89 professional account, so you might see a few fewer options from the extra features if you’re in the basic or free plan.

 The campaign setup remains the same though, which is why you’re reading this guide.
-I’m going to assume you have no idea on how to setup subids or postbacks from the network and explain it everybody can follow it.
+I’m going to assume you have no idea how to setup subids or postbacks from the network and explain it everybody can follow it.
 When I was new I had no idea how to set up a tracker and I had to ask a lot of questions and read many tutorials at the same time to try to understand what I was doing wrong.

 When I finally got it I wrote a guide in the AffiliateFix forum that has helped a ton of people so I just wanted to do the same with Adsbridge.
-We all know tracking is difficult at the beginning and it becomes easy as times goes by.
-Feel free to ask questions if you need in the comments too.
+We all know tracking is difficult at the beginning and it becomes easy as time goes by.
+Feel free to ask questions if you need them in the comments too.

 Adsbridge basic setup